Australian Cosplay Model Kayla Erin Stuns Fans In Sexy Aquawoman Look

 The first of the two-picture slideshow captured Erin kneeling in the sand at a beach.
 Her knees were apart as she placed both hands against her thighs.
 She shot a fierce glance at the camera, opening her lips and pressing the tip of her tongue against them.

-Erin had on a bodysuit with a gold top that boasted black details that created a scale-like pattern across the bodice, giving off Aquawoman vibes.
-It included short sleeves and a plunging neckline that reached to her stomach, putting a good amount of her chest and cleavage on display.
-The bottom half of the suit was made of a shiny green material that reached up her navel, just where the gold part began.
+Erin wore a bodysuit with a gold top that boasted black details that created a scale-like pattern across the bodice, giving off Aquawoman vibes.
+It included short sleeves and a plunging neckline that reached to her stomach, putting much of her chest and cleavage on display.
+The bottom half of the suit was made of a shiny green material that reached up to her navel, just where the gold part began.
 The bodysuit featured high-cut legs that bared Erin’s strong hips.
 On her arms, she had on matching shiny green gloves with fish-like fins.

-She wore a platinum blond wig, which was parted on the left and the front was swept across the forehead to the right.
+She wore a platinum blond wig, which was parted on the left.
+The front part was swept across the forehead to the right.

-Erin declared in the caption that she hates sand, which is something she has to reiterate every time she posts beach photos, she said.
-The post has garnered more than 19,400 likes and over 75 comments.
+Erin declared in the caption that she hates sand, which is something she has to reiterate every time she posts beach photos.
+So far, the post has garnered more than 19,400 likes and over 75 comments.
 Many of her fans took to the comments section to share their thoughts about her costume.
-Many others, on the other hand, used the occasion to respond to her caption, most of whom seemed to agree with Erin’s sentiment regarding sand.
+Many others, on the other hand, used the occasion to respond to her caption, most of whom seemed to agree with her sentiment regarding sand.

 “Wow fantastic shoot with different stylish poses superb [OK hand sign] And beautiful costume [OK hand sign].
 I love it.
-[You’re] crazy dear God bless you,” wrote one of her fans.
+[You’re] crazy dear God bless you,” wrote one of her admirers.

 “I don’t like sand.
 It’s coarse and rough and irritating and it gets everywhere,” another user replied.